rafael-santiago/kryptos/doc/MANUAL.md

 You really should avoid using any domain parameters rejected by the verifying function.

-In order to load valid domain parameters and use it during with DHKE scheme you should use the function ``kryptos_dh_get_modp_from_params_buf()``.
-The following code shows how to use domain parameters instead of the standard internal MODP values.
+In order to load valid domain parameters and use them with DHKE stuff you should use the function ``kryptos_dh_get_modp_from_params_buf()``.
+The following code shows how to use domain parameters instead of the standard internal MODP values with the ``Diffie-Hellman-Merkle`` key exchange scheme.

 ```c
 /*